 For example, a general fitness industry serves many people, but a niche within it could be yoga classes specifically designed for pregnant women.
 Or in the food industry, you could target specific plant-based protein bars that would cater to health-conscious vegans looking for protein alternatives.

-In today’s very saturated digital landscape, businesses that focus on a niche have a better chance of standing out.
+The business landscape, especially online, is very saturated, so businesses that focus on a niche have a better chance of standing out.
 This helps them attract dedicated customers and become authorities in their field.
-Instead of competing with large brands in everything, niche businesses can dominate a smaller and more engaged audience by offering specialized products and services.
+Instead of competing with large brands across the board, niche businesses can dominate a smaller, more engaged audience by offering specialized products and services.

 Common niche markets